Acrylic paint is fast-drying and this is one of the reasons many artists adore it!

 Sometimes we really need more open time, but there are some cases we need our painting to dry faster because probably you are as impatient as I am ;).
-More often we need to speed up drying time when we are realizing that this area is still moist after a week…
+More often we need to speed up drying time when we realize that this area is still moist after an hour, or worse – a week…

-To make acrylic paint dry faster, first of all, you need to set up the warm and dry workplace, apply only thin layers, and do not add any slow-drying mediums or even too much water – it slows down drying.
-The quality and paint brand can also affect how fast will your acrylics dry.
+To make acrylic paint dry faster simply dry it with a hair-dryer.
+Youcan also apply only thin layers, do not add any slow-drying mediums or too much water, and turn your AC on dry.

 To understand how to make the drying process faster, first of all, I will remind you why is acrylic paint fast-drying by its nature and what can slow down the drying process, but also I’ll share my 4 easy and almost free methods to make acrylic paint dry faster.